CROpie/PurpleChem/README.md

 ## Admin Tools

 Reserchers are unable to modify orders (aside from amount remaining and personal inventory location), chemical information or researcher information.
 The ability to do so is provided to administrative users (eg supervisors, lab heads & IT staff).
 Administrators are able to add new users into the system.
 Additionally, the database may be readily populated using a CSV file containing the appropriate fields.
+Importing a CSV file has been optimized and is performed in a highly efficient manner.